FAQ´s

 Please allow up to 15 days after you submit your application video or attend an in-person audition to receive your results via email.

 For Summer and Winter Intensives: No, pointe is not mandatory.
-While we offer Contemporary Pointe classes, dancers can choose an alternative track featuring different master classes in various dance styles.
+Accepted dancers can choose between Point or Master Class Track featuring different master classes in various dance styles.
+If you would like to be considered for the Pointe track, please add pointe work in your audition video

-For Pre-Professional programs: Yes, pointe work is mandatory for female identifying dancers.
+For Pre-Professional programs: Yes, pointe work is mandatory for female identifying dancers, and optional for male identifying dancers.
+All dancers are welcome to be on pointe.

 If I am accepted, am I required to I attend the full program?